 Sam Wilks

 I am a developer, aspiring entrepreneur, writer and adventurer.
 My wide range of experience includes work at large Silicon Valley corporations, tiny seed-stage start-ups, and mid-sized series funded companies.
 I have technical expertise, experience in business, management and leadership, and have developed skills in journalism and media.
-I thrive in team environments, have the proven ability learn new skills quickly and always go above and beyond to achieve the best possible results.
+I thrive in team environments, have the proven ability to learn new skills quickly and am committed to always go above and beyond to achieve the best possible results.

 What I’m Looking for